SAhmadrezaAnaami/OpenCV-training-course/README.md

 **2. Run the installer:**

 * Double-click the downloaded installer file.
-* Follow the on-screen instructions.
-Here are some important points:
-    * **Customize installation:** It's recommended to **check the "Add Python 3.10 to PATH" option**.
-This allows you to run Python from any directory in your command prompt.
+* Note to check the "Add Python 3.10 to PATH" option
-    * **Uncheck unnecessary options:** Deselect options like "Install launcher for all users" if you only want Python for your account.

 **3. Verify the installation:**